Incremental Approximate Maximum Flow via Residual Graph Sparsification: Balanced sparsification

 We first use them to show \cref{lem:sectionconc}.

 \sectionconc*

 \begin{proof} For any single cut $\vec{C}$ in $\mathcal C_{ij}$, \cref{lem:singlecutconc} shows that with probability at least $1 - 2/n^{8\cdot 2^j}$,

 At this point, we would like to take a union bound over all the cuts in $\mathcal C_{ij}$.
 Ideally, we would like the number of cuts in this set to grow as $n^{c \cdot 2^j}$.
 However, the number of directed cuts $\vec{C}$ that arise might be much larger than that.
-However, note that the inequality only depends on $\vec{C} \cap F_i$, and not $\vec{C}$.
+We can circumvent this, since the inequality only depends on $\vec{C} \cap F_i$, and not $\vec{C}$.
 We thus focus on working with the distinct subsets $\vec{C} \cap F_i$ that arise, and use these to prove our claim.

 We first show that the number of \emph{distinct directed cuts $\vec{C} \cap F_i$ that are encountered} is still $O(n^{c \cdot 2^j})$ using \cref{lem:directed_cut_counting}.
 In particular, we apply \cref{lem:directed_cut_counting} on the graph $G_i = (V, E_i)$, setting $k = \pi_i$ and $\alpha k = \pi_i \cdot 2^{j+1} - 1$.
 The total number of distinct subsets $\vec{C} \cap H_k$ that arise from cuts in $\mathcal C_{ij}$ is at most